serkannpolatt/serkannpolatt/README.md

 ------------------------------------
 Currently working on Machine Learning, Deep Learning.
 ------------------------------------
-### I'm working as a Intern Jr. Data Scientist at **Big-A Dijital Dönüşüm** also studying management information systems at Atatürk University.I love dealing with datasets and I share my analysis with python on this platform.
-You can look at the notebooks that I have solved real life problems and developed on this subject,and thanks to the notebooks I shared on kaggle, I became a master, you can check my profile here ([link](https://www.kaggle.com/serkanp)) .
-Also Me and my cousin blog about data science and other topics on our joint site **Softforware**.
+"I am currently serving as an Intern Junior Data Scientist at Big-A Digital Transformation, while also pursuing a degree in Management Information Systems at Atatürk University.
+I have a passion for working with datasets and I showcase my Python-based analysis on this platform.
+You can review the notebooks I have created to solve real-world problems and my progress in this field.
+Thanks to my contributions on Kaggle, I have achieved mastery status, which you can verify by visiting my profile ([link](https://www.kaggle.com/serkanp)).
+Additionally, my cousin and I collaborate on a blog covering data science and various other topics on our joint website, Softforware."

 ![Profile View Counter](https://komarev.com/ghpvc/?username=serkannpolatt)